ttulttul/ComfyUI-FlowMatching-Upscaler/README.md

 | `cleanup_noise` | Flow-style noise ratio for the clean-up pass (0 keeps the latent untouched before denoising). |
 | `cleanup_denoise` | Denoising strength used during the clean-up pass. |

+The node outputs the refined latent, the next seed (base seed plus stage stride), and pass-through references for the model and conditioning so you can chain additional nodes if needed.

 ### Modular nodes

 For workflows that benefit from ComfyUI’s caching, the repo also exposes a